 No intern has joined Wajahat's Lab.
 So there is not much progress.
+The students are away on summer vacation so no progress.

 Wajahat proposes to get a list of the new Universities in Pakistan and contact them encouraging them to participate in PingER and set up MA.
 They have made a list of new university sites, communications networks, Labs in different regions of Pakistan (especially the remote regions) and will make contact.